 You can use Snow's marketing plan to cultivate a better content strategy plan, know your audience better, and think outside the box when it comes to content promotion and distribution.

-Writing a content plan is challenging, especially if you’ve never written one before.
-Since only 55% of marketing teams have a documented content strategy, Buffer decided to help out the content marketing community.
+Writing a content plan is challenging, especially if you've never written one before.
+Buffer decided to help out the content marketing community.

 By sifting through countless content marketing strategy templates and testing the best, they crafted a content marketing plan template with instructions and examples for marketers who've never documented their content strategy.